mtmazurik/RepositoryNookFirestore/readme.md

 Readme.md - Last updated 2/14/2019 mtm

 ### Overview
-RepositoryNook is a service that exposes a RESTful API.
+RepositoryNookFirestore is a service that exposes a RESTful API.
 It can run in any container, on any host-platform, that can host Linux Docker images.
 REST API, controller and code written in ASPNETCore and C#.
 This port uses GCP Firestore.
 NOTE: this is incomplete and only implements a push of the RepositoryObject (Create) to an existing collection in Firestore.